Hughes has 3 points in 2nd period as Devils beat Rangers 4-3

 P.K.
 Subban appeared to extend the Devils’ lead with 2:15 remaining in the period, but the goal was disallowed after the Rangers challenged for offside on the play.

-Zajac got the Devils on the scoreboard 32 seconds into the game.
-Wood got a long pass from Subban and brought the puck up the right side while the Rangers were making a line change.
-Wood fired a shot from the right circle that Georgiev stopped, but Zajac skated in and put the rebound past the goalie on the stick side for his first of the season.
+Zajac got the Devils on the scoreboard 32 seconds into the game, scoring on the rebound of a shot by Wood as the Devils took advantage while the Rangers were making a line change.

 TWO MORE